 Overview

 Cape Clear Island (Oileán Cléire) sits twelve kilometres off the rugged West Cork coast and serves as the gateway to one of Ireland’s most striking maritime icons – Fastnet Rock Lighthouse.
-Operated by Cape Clear Ferries, the combined Cape Clear & Fastnet Rock tours run from late March to October, offering visitors a chance to step aboard a modern ferry, explore the island’s Gaelic heritage, and circle the famed “Teardrop” lighthouse at close range.
+Operated by Cape Clear Ferries, the combined Cape Clear & Fastnet Rock tours run from April to October, offering visitors a chance to step aboard a modern ferry, explore the island’s Gaelic heritage, and circle the famed “Teardrop” lighthouse at close range.
 The lighthouse, perched on an isolated rock eight miles out to sea, is celebrated as the tallest and widest rock lighthouse ever built in Ireland and the United Kingdom.

-Cape Clear Lighthouse (historical)
+The Original Cape Clear Lighthouse

-Fastnet Rock Lighthouse – technical details
+Fastnet Rock Lighthouse – Engineering & History

 Sunset & Twilight Tours